Resources

 Unit Linked Insurance Plan (ULIP) is a type of insurance plan that combines the benefits of insurance and investment.
 The premium paid towards the ULIP is invested in the market, and the returns earned are compounded.
 The returns on ULIPs are not fixed and depend on the performance of the market.
 ULIPs are considered to be high-risk, high-return investment options.

 The Indian Government offers two long-term investment options for individuals: the Public Provident Fund (PPF) and the National Savings Certificate (NSC).
 PPF has an interest rate of 7.1%, with annual compounding.
 The minimum investment is INR 500, and the maximum is INR 1.5 lakhs annually.
 PPF is tax-free.
-NSC has an interest rate of 6.8%, also compounded annually.
+NSC has an interest rate of 6.8%, which is compounded annually.
 It qualifies for a tax deduction under Section 80C of the Income Tax Act, 1961.
 The minimum investment for NSC is INR 100, with no maximum limit.

 Recurring Deposits (RD) are similar to Fixed Deposits, but instead of depositing a lump sum, you invest a fixed amount of money every month for a predetermined period.
 The interest rate on Recurring Deposits ranges from 4% to 7%, and the interest earned is compounded quarterly.
 Recurring Deposits are a great way to build a savings habit and earn regular returns on your investment.